-Before you transplant tomato seedlings into your garden, they will need time to get used to the outdoor conditions.
-The sudden shock of a change in sunlight, temperature, wind, and other factors makes it difficult for them to adjust.
+Before you transplant tomato seedlings into your garden, they will need some time to get used to outdoor conditions.
+The sudden shock of a change in sunlight, temperature, wind, and other factors makes it harder for them to adjust.

 To help them along with the transition, it is important to harden off your tomato seedlings.
 To do this, gradually give them more exposure to outdoor conditions over a period of several days.

 Keep them in containers (seed trays or pots) until they have been hardened off and are ready to plant in the garden.
-That way, you can easily move them into and out of the elements (sun, rain, wind).
+That way, you can easily move a group of plants into and out of the elements (sun, rain, wind).

 If you want more details, you can learn all about how to harden off seedlings in my article here.